 Present Suitable Operating Effective An accountable executive has been appointed with full responsibility and ultimate accountability for the SMS.
-The accountable executive has control of resources. executive ensures ex that the SMS is er properly resourced, pe implemented, and of maintained, and be has the authority to re The accountable executive ensures that the performance of the SMS is being monitored, reviewed, and improved.
+The accountable executive has control of resources.
+The accountable executive ensures that the SMS is properly resourced, implemented, and maintained, and has the authority to stop the operation if there is an unacceptable level of safety risk.
+The accountable executive ensures that the performance of the SMS is being monitored, reviewed, and improved.
 The accountable executive is fully aware of their SMS roles and responsibilities.
 The accountable executive is accessible to the staff in the organisation.